 - In the past, rental units were made affordable through government programs, subsidized rent, Section 8 vouchers, subsidized interest, etc. We decided to forgo government participation.
 Petite (small and nice) units can be constructed and rented affordably.
 By using Monolithic technology, maintenance and utilities can be kept to a minimum.
 The useful lifespan of Monolithic structures is long, so their amortization (lack of depreciation) helps keep them affordable.
 And they are the safest buildings on the planet.
 Their small size keeps tenant damage to a minimum.

 Project I: Dome Park Lane

-In February 2001, Monolithic Holdings, Inc., a then newly formed subsidiary, opened its first rental facility: Dome Park Lane.
+In February 2001, Round Flats, Inc., opened its first rental facility: Dome Park Lane.
 Its 17 units include furnished Monolithic Domes with diameters of 16, 20 and 25 feet that provide living space for not more than two adults and a child and even smaller Monoquads designed for just one person.

 “The idea that governed the whole planning of Dome Park Lane and really became our goal was to provide clean, secure and most importantly affordable housing for low-income individuals,” David says.